vega/altair/doc/user_guide/interactions/parameters.rst

 Returning to our heatmap examples, we can construct a scenario where there are two people who can make an interval selection in the same chart.
-The person Alex makes a selection box when the alt-key (macOS: option-key) is selected and Morgan can make a selection box when the shift-key is selected.
+The person Alex makes a selection region when the alt-key (macOS: option-key) is selected and Morgan can make a selection region when the shift-key is selected.
-We use :class:`BrushConfig` to give the selection box of Morgan a different style.
+We use :class:`BrushConfig` to give the selection region of Morgan a different style.
 Now, we color the rectangles when they fall within Alex's or Morgan's selection